 Email Address: email@example.com

-BSU Research overviewIn the last ten years, genomewide association studies have identified hundreds of associations between genetic variation and autoimmune disease, but translation to biologicial understanding and clinical impact has been slow.Chris Wallace's new research programme has two complementary aims.
+BSU Research OverviewChris Wallace's research programme has two complementary aims.
 First, to develop the statistical tools needed to identify genetic associations with disease, then robustly and empirically link each genetic association with a gene, cell type, stimulatory condition and ultimately a biological pathway.
 Specifically, this requires methods for:

 - horizontal integration of different layers of omics data

 - "fine mapping" causal genetic variants from amongst associated variants in genetic association data, typically using sparse variable selection

 PLoS genetics vol. 11, no. 2, pp. e1004926.: